virtualsach/virtualsach.github.io/src/content/blog/vpn-nightmare-anyconnect.md

 ## The Policy: Dynamic Access Policies (DAP)

-Connecting is one thing; staying secure is another.
 We didn't want infected home laptops jumping onto the network.

-We configured **Dynamic Access Policies (DAP)** to check the endpoint posture.
+We configured **DAP** to check endpoint posture:

 * *Does it have Antivirus?*
 * *Is the Firewall on?*

-If `Antivirus = False`, the DAP rule would catch them and apply a "Quarantine" ACL, giving them access only to the remediation server to download AV updates.
+If `Antivirus = False`, the DAP rule applied a **Quarantine ACL**, restricting access to the remediation server.

-## The Lesson
+### Key Takeaway

 **User friction is the enemy of security.**

-If your VPN requires a 10-page manual to install, users will find a way to bypass it (or just email documents to their personal Gmail).
+If your VPN requires a 10-page manual to install, users will find a way to bypass it.
 Make it invisible, or make it easy.